Can Bose-Einstein condensates enhance radioactive decay?

 The neutrino laser proposal~\cite{neutrino_laser_jones_formaggio} derives equations with the conclusion that superradiance can reduce the decay lifetime for $^{83}\mathrm{Rb}$ atoms from 86 days ($10^7$ s) to 1 min, a gain of 5 orders of magnitude through collective decay of $N=10^6$ atoms.
 This proposal has a lot of similarities to the gamma laser, but with additional feature that the emitted neutrinos are fermions, making superradiance fundamentally impossible~\cite{FermiImposible}.
 The authors incorrectly claim that BEC would eliminate the restrictions of the multi-mode behavior, the recoil and subsequent decay.
 Neutrino emission occurs via electron capture and creates a $^{83}$Kr atom with a K shell vacancy.
 The 2p to 1s transition in hydrogen has a lifetime of 1.6 ns.
 Applying the $Z^{-4}$ scaling gives an estimated lifetime for the daughter atoms of around 1 fs in agreement with measurements~\cite{K_Shell}.
-This short lifetime puts the system into a regime of optical amplification instead of superradiance.
-The coherence time is given by the neutrino transit time of 3~ps.
-Applying our discussion on multi-mode gain competition and coherence time, we find the single-pass optical gain to be $g\approx N (\lambda/d)^2 \Gamma \times 3 \, \mathrm{ps} \approx 10^{-24}$.
+This lifetime is shorter than the neutrino transit time of 3~ps and puts the system into a regime of single-pass amplification instead of superradiance~\cite{PhysRevX.6.011025}.
+Applying our discussion on multi-mode gain competition and coherence time, we find the single-pass optical gain to be $g\approx N (\lambda/d)^2 \Gamma \times 3 \, \mathrm{ps} \approx 10^{-23}$.If the K shell emission can be regarded as coherent mixing of the initial and final states, then the analog of two-photon superradiance \cite{Two_photon} has a coherence time equal to the transit time of the recoiling atom with $g\approx 10^{-18}$.

 Both the gamma ray laser~\cite{MARMUGI2018} and neutrino laser proposals were inspired by prominent paper about positronium annihilation lasers~\cite{Avetissian2014} where it stated that a BEC of positronium would allow a coherent generation of annihilation radiation.
 It has been suggested for many years~\cite{LIANG1988419,MILLS2002} that a sufficiently dense elongated BEC of positronium would cause stimulated gamma ray emission~\cite{Dirac_1930,Varma1977,Stim_Annihil_1979} and therefore directional amplification of the annihilation radiation.
 The singlet (para) state of positronium annihilates into two 511~keV gamma photons with a lifetime of 125~ps, during which light propagates less than 4~cm.
 For the suggested cigar-shaped condensates of 1~cm length, a sufficiently large fraction of the gamma ray photons builds up in the condensate volume and can stimulate emission of annihilation radiation.
 Here, the stimulation is purely optical, in contrast to the superradiance driven by atomic coherence.